Act of God (Force Majeure)

 A Society, incorporated under Act of Parliament of 1871 and known as the Corporation of Lloyd’s, which provides the premises a wide variety of services, administrative staff and other facilities to enable the Lloyds market to carry on insurance business efficiently.

 A firm that is listed in the register of Lloyd’s brokers maintained under the Intermediaries Byelaw which is permitted to broke insurance business at Lloyd’s.
 A syndicate can generally only accept insurance business that has been brokered or placed from or through a Lloyd’s broker.
+There are two Lloyds registered brokers in Ireland – Robertson Low and Arachas.

 This term generally refers to some injury, harm, damage or financial detriment that a person sustains.
 Losses may be insured or uninsured.
 Whether a loss is covered by a policy or certificate of insurance depends on the terms of that document and local law.